On The Robustness of Price-Anticipating Kelly Mechanism: Appendix: Proofs

-This theorem compares the NEs of two games, $\mathbf{G_A}$ and $\mathbf{G_B}$: the first one excludes the malicious agent, while the second one considers the possible participation of the malicious agent.
-We suppose that the participation of $n_A$ benign agents at the NE in the former and the participation of $n_B$ benign agents at the NE in the latter, given the set of valuations $\{v_i\}_{i=1}^{N}$.
+This theorem compares the NEs of two games, $\mathbf{G_A}$ and $\mathbf{G_B}$: the first one excludes the misbehaving user, while the second one considers the possible participation of the misbehaving user.
+We suppose that the participation of $n_A$ benign users at the NE in the former and the participation of $n_B$ benign users at the NE in the latter, given the set of valuations $\{v_i\}_{i=1}^{N}$.
 In these two games, $n_A$ and $n_B$ might not be the same.
 We prove this theorem via four steps.

 \textit{Step 1: Proving $n_A \geq n_B$}.
-When the malicious agent participates, the number of benign agents that send messages with positive rates may decrease.
-This step can be easily proven by contradiction from the NE conditions.
+When the misbehaving user participates, the number of benign users that pay non-negative bids may decrease.
+This step can be easily proved by contradiction from the NE conditions.

 \textit{Step 2: Approximating the ratio of two utilities}.
 The ratio $\frac{\SU_{mal}}{\SU_{nom}}$ is computed by